Southern Airways Flight 932: Memorials

 Another plaque memorializing the 1970 Marshall football team was unveiled at East Carolina University on the same day and can be seen at the guest team entrance of Dowdy–Ficklen Stadium.
-Featured speakers were Chancellor Steve Ballard, Athletic Director Terry Holland, Pirates' broadcaster Jeff Charles, and Marshall president, Stephen Kopp.
+Featured speakers were Chancellor Steve Ballard, Athletic Director Terry Holland, Pirates' broadcaster Jeff Charles, and Marshall president Stephen J. Kopp.

-A memorial bell tower is being planned for a location on WV 75 near exit 1 along Interstate 64.
+A memorial bell tower was planned for a location on WV 75 near exit 1 along Interstate 64.

-November 14, 2013, marked the first time that Marshall had played a road game on an anniversary of the disaster.
+November 14, 2013, marked the first time that Marshall played a road game on an anniversary of the disaster.
 As a memorial to the 75 victims, the Marshall players wore the number 75 on their helmets.
-The tribute was repeated for the rest of the season, including when Marshall met Rice in the 2013 Conference USA Football Championship game.
+Marshall defeated the Tulsa Golden Hurricane 45–34 that night.
+The tribute was repeated for the rest of the season, including when Marshall met Rice in the 2013 Conference USA Football Championship Game.

 Marshall was scheduled to commemorate the 50th anniversary of the air disaster in their football season opener on August 29, 2020.
-The opponent was scheduled to be East Carolina—the same team that defeated Marshall before the disaster took place.
-That game did not occur due to the COVID-19 pandemic.
+The opponent was scheduled to be East Carolina, the same team that defeated Marshall before the disaster took place.
+The anniversary game did not occur due to the COVID-19 pandemic.

+During halftime of the 2023 East Carolina–Marshall game, the 1970 ECU Pirates team presented a signed memorial football to Red Dawson and Keith Morehouse, son of Marshall announcer Gene Morehouse, who was killed in the crash.